elixir-berlin/pacman/README.md

 # Pacman

+Goal: Understanding better functional programming.
-Elixir Berlin meetup kata challenge 05/11/2013
+Elixir Berlin meetup: 05/11/2013.

 ![](http://www.wired.com/images/article/full/2008/07/pacman_500px.jpg)

-## Challenge
+## ACSII Pacman Challenge

 Pacman finds himself in a grid filled with monsters.
 Will he be able to eat all the dots on the board before the monsters eat him?